mtg-stat-lab/mtga-mana/README.md

 ### TODO

+* Add traceback information in the errors as well as the error message

 * Add a visualization that shows when each card in the deck is typically able to be cast

 * Add status information about run time